B i o g r a p h y

 She is a founder member of the Alban Berg Ensemble.
 This flexible chamber group of virtuoso instrumentalists gives a concert series in the Brahms-Saal of the Musikverein Wien and records for the Deutsche Grammophon.

-Silvia Careddu is Professor at the Conservatoire et Académie Supérieure de Musique de Strasbourg and teaches in Berlin at the Hochschule für Musik ‘Hanns Eisler’ and at the Barenboim-Said Akademie, and in Italy at the Scuola di Musica di Fiesole.
+Silvia Careddu is Professor at the Conservatoire et Académie Supérieure de Musique de Strasbourg (HEAR) and teaches in Berlin at the Hochschule für Musik ‘Hanns Eisler’, at the Barenboim-Said Akademie, and in Italy, at the Scuola di Musica di Fiesole.

 She regularly gives masterclasses in Europe and Asia and has served as juror for the Concours de Genève, the A. Nicolet Competition, the Premio Abbado, the Concours M. Larrieu, the Crussell International Competition and the Prague Spring International Music competition.

 Silvia Careddu was born in Cagliari (Italy).
 She studied at the Conservatoire de Musique et de Danse de Paris, where she graduated with distinction.
 She owes important influences and artistic impulses to A. Nicolet, E. Pahud, F. Souchard,

 With Emmanuel Pahud and Trevor Pinnock she has recorded Trio Sonatas by J. S. Bach.